Welcome To Pace NYC Housing - Planning for Your Arrival

 - Map of nearby parking garages - Pace University does not have parking for students or parents in its New York City Campus.
 There is very limited free parking in our part of the city.
 The parking garages noted on this map have hourly and daily rates.

-- List of items to bring and NOT to bring
+- List of items sudent MAY and MAY NOT to bring

 - Resident Student Handbook

 - Frequently Asked Questions

 - Your Campus Address for NYC